Stream-AD/MStream/README.md

-# M-Stream
+# MStream
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/bhatiasiddharth/M-Stream/blob/master/LICENSE)

-M-Stream, short for Streaming Multi-Aspect Group Anomaly Detection, detects group anomalies from a multi-aspect data stream in constant time and memory.
+MStream,  for Streaming Multi-Aspect Group Anomaly Detection, detects group anomalies from a multi-aspect data stream in constant time and memory.
 We output an anomaly score for each record.

-This implementation is based on the following paper - [M-Stream:Streaming Multi-Aspect Group Anomaly Detection](). *Siddharth Bhatia, Ritesh Kumar, Bryan Hooi*.
-2020.

 ## Getting started
 1. Run `make` to compile code and create the binary.